KazumeNishidate/tube/README.md

   You can generate (n, m) nanotube atomic coordinates by redefining the above index number.

   The output file 'fig*vasp' is the atomic coordinates in VASP format.
-You can visualize these using the code [VESTA](https://jp-minerals.org/vesta/jp/).
+You can visualize these using the [VESTA](https://jp-minerals.org/vesta/jp/).

 - fig1_sandbox.vasp : initial graphene sheet
 - fig2_Ch-T-vectors.vasp : Chiral and translational vectors